amitrajaraman/notes/hs-101/lecture-3.md

 _Oligopoly_ means not many sellers and not very aggressive competition.
 Example.
 Telecom market.
 _Monopolistic competition_ (monopoly+competition) has many sellers and slightly differentiated products.
 Each seller may set price for its own product.
 Example.
 Hotel market.

+The _quantity demanded_ is the amount of a good that buyers are willing and able to purchase.
 The _law of demand_ states that, other things equal, the quantity demanded of a good falls when the price of the good rises.
 The law of demand doesn't always hold.
 Example.
 Stock market.
 The usual rule of thumb is to buy more when the price of the stocks increases.
 Another example is paintings/antiques in auctions.
+The _demand schedule_ is a table showing the relation between the price and the quantity demanded.
+When the law of demand holds, the two have an inverse relationship.
+The _demand curve_ is a graph of the two (price on vertical axis).